-The hippocampus is an important integration center for learning and memory and is one of the major target areas for glucocorticoids (GCs) in the central nervous system.
-Exposure to stress levels of GCs may produce reversible synaptic changes, as well as irreversible neuronal damage, depending upon the duration of stress and the pre-existing physiological milieu.
+The hippocampus is an important integration center for learning and memory and is one of the major target areas for stress in the central nervous system.
+Exposure to stress may produce reversible synaptic changes, as well as irreversible neuronal damage, depending upon the duration of stress and the pre-existing physiological milieu.
 My laboratory is interested in determining the underlying structural, neurochemical and functional changes that are produced by stress in the hippocampus in order to achieve a greater understanding of how these alterations may contribute to the development of cognitive impairments in a variety of clinical situations, including recurrent depressive illness.
-We are also examining how diabetes and obesity impair neuronal vulnerability by acting as chronic metabolic stressors.
+We are also examining the effects of metabolic stressors like diabetes and obesity on hippocampal neuroplasticity.
 Our ongoing studies are examining the ability of pharmacological and lifestyle interventions to restore hippocampal neuroplasticity in experimental models of stress, diabetes and obesity.

 - Reznikov, L.R., Grillo, C.A., Piroli, G.G., Pasumarthi, R.K, Reagan, L.P. and Fadel, J.; Acute stress mediated increases in extracellular glutamate levels in the rat amygdala: differential effects of antidepressant treatment.
 Eur.
 J. Neurosci., 25, 3109-3114 (2007).